Kanjo-Elkamira-Ndi/MenTor/readme.md

 Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
-(Note: A `LICENSE.md` file is not included in the provided zip, this is a placeholder.)

 ## 📞 Support